junxit/us-congress-bills-117/metadata.md

 - 2022-02-08 — Introduced in Senate
 - 2022-02-08 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2022-05-18 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported without amendment favorably.
+- 2022-05-25 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Cardin without amendment.
+Without written report.
+- 2022-05-25 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Cardin without amendment.
+Without written report.
+- 2022-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 394.